popcron/intercom/README.md

 # Intercom
-Used for making two applications communicate with each other.
+Used for making two applications communicate with each other by using shared memory buffers.
 An example use case of this is avoiding Unity destroyed all code when a domain reload happens (when you compile while playing the game) issues by off loading the important code into a seperate process.

 ## Requirements
 - .NET Framework 4.5